Local help to stop smoking

 Quitline is open 24/7 and can help you quit in a number of different ways.
-You can ring, email, text or do it all online.
+You can ring, text, email or do it all online.

-- Call Quitline free on 0800 778 778.
+Call Quitline free on 0800 778 778 or text 4006.
 Quit Advisors work with people to make a plan.
-People who use Quitline's services and support are five times more likely to successfully quit than those who try to quit alone.
+People who use Quitline's services and support are more likely to successfully quit than those who try to quit alone.

-- At Quitline's website, www.quit.org.nz people can see how much money they are saving by quitting - there's a 'Quit Stats' tool.
+- At Quitline's website, www.quit.org.nz people can register for free help, plus see how much money they are saving by qutting - there's a 'Quit Stats' tool.